secretGeek/documentation/en/user-guide/commands/command-values.md

 var command3 = ReactiveCommand.CreateFromTask(async () => await Task.Delay(TimeSpan.FromSeconds(2)));
 ```

 All the above commands are of type `ReactiveCommand<Unit, Unit>`.
 Note that `CreateFromObservable` is required to eventually return an `IObservable<T>`, so `T` must be known.
-Therefore, to achieve the same behavior we have to ensure our observable is of type `IObservable<Unit>`.
+Therefore, to get a `ReactiveCommand<Unit, Unit>` from `CreateFromObservable`, you must ensure your observable is of type `IObservable<Unit>`.

-If we _do_ want to return something interesting each time our command executes, we need only use the appropriate `Create*` method:
+If you _do_ want to return something interesting each time your command executes, you need only use the appropriate `Create*` method:

 ```cs
 // a synchronous command that always returns 42 upon execution